nschonni/healthvault-docs/healthvault/concepts/data/read-only-data.md

 -   The **updated-end-date** field

 Attempts to update any other fields on a read-only thing will result in one of the following errors.
-For more information about error codes, see <a href="status-codes.md" id="PageContent_14096_4">Status Codes</a>.
+For more information about error codes, see [status codes](/healthvault/concepts/xml-api/status-codes.md).

 <table>
 <colgroup>